CongyingChen/Data-Science-Portfolio/Experiments_and_Causal_Inference/README.md

 #  Effect of Meatless Day on Overall Intake

-## Does “Meatless one day of week” reduce total meat consumption for that week?
+## Charlene Chen, Bethany Faughn, and Arvindh Ganesan

-Charlene Chen, Bethany Faughn, and Arvindh Ganesan
+**Does a Meatless one day of week reduce total meat consumption for that week?**

 The project is to implement the experiment to exam what is the aggregate change in meat consumption when subjects participate in these campaigns?